N-falk/Bioinformatics_2026/Tutorial/README.md

 ---

-### Question 5 — What is a reference genome?
+### — What is a reference genome?

 When aligning DNA sequences, what is the purpose of the **reference genome**?

-In your answer, consider why we need a known sequence to compare our sequencing reads against.
+Consider why we need a known sequence to compare our sequencing reads against.

 ---